Clioquinol

-Clioquinol (iodochlorhydroxyquin) is an antifungal drug and antiprotozoal drug.
+Clioquinol (iodochlorhydroxyquin) tradename Entero-Vioform is an antifungal drug and antiprotozoal drug.
 It is neurotoxic in large doses.
 It is a member of a family of drugs called hydroxyquinolines which inhibit certain enzymes related to DNA replication.
 The drugs have been found to have activity against both viral and protozoal infections.

 Antiprotozoal use

 A 1964 report described the use of clioquinol in both the treatment and prevention of shigella infection and Entamoeba histolytica infection in institutionalized individuals at Sonoma State Hospital in California.
 The report indicates 4000 individuals were treated over a 4-year period with few side effects.

 Several recently reported journal articles describing its use as an antiprotozoal include: